pointfreeco/swift-issue-reporting/Sources/IssueReporting/Documentation.docc/Articles/CreatingTestHelpers.md

 benefits:

   * Your testing tools will simultaneously work in both XCTest and [swift-testing][testing-gh] with no further work from you.
-The IssueReporting library detects which testing framework is being used, and correctly invokes either `XCTFail` or `Issue.record`.
+The Issue Reporting library detects which testing framework is being used, and correctly invokes either `XCTFail` or `Issue.record`.

   * You can put your testing tools in the same library as the core tools, without the need of a